torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 page will eventually get charged for it (once it is uncharged from the cgroup that brought it in -- this will happen on memory pressure).

-But see section 8.2: when moving a task to another cgroup, its pages may be recharged to the new cgroup, if move_charge_at_immigrate has been chosen.
+But see :ref:`section 8.2 <cgroup-v1-memory-movable-charges>` when moving a
+task to another cgroup, its pages may be recharged to the new cgroup, if move_charge_at_immigrate has been chosen.

 2.4 Swap Extension
 --------------------------------------